-The lint program also detects and writes messages for the following conditions:

-- A loop that cannot be exited at the bottom

-- A loop that cannot be entered at the top

-- Infinite loops such as:

-'''

-while(1) for (;;)

-'''

-Some programs that include these types of loops may produce correct results.
-These types of loops can cause problems, however.
+The lint program also detects and writes messages for loops that cannot be entered at the top.
+Some programs that include this type of loop may produce correct results; however, this type of loop can cause problems.

 The lint program does not recognize functions that are called but can never return to the calling program.
 For example, a call to exit may result in code that cannot be reached, but lint does not detect it.